sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/Installation/README.md

 ### Virtualization Platform

+The native platform for Sailfish OS software development is GNU/Linux (Linux).
+In order to enable development on macOS and Windows as well as to support miscellaneous Linux variants more easily, Sailfish SDK encapsulates its back-end in a virtual machine running a specifically tailored Linux distribution, the so called SDK Build Engine.

+In addition to that, Sailfish SDK provides virtualized runtime environment for testing Sailfish OS applications - the Sailfish OS Emulator.

-On Linux and Windows, both Oracle VirtualBox (version 4.1.18 or higher) and Docker (version 18.09.3 or higher) are supported.
-On MacOS, only VirtualBox is supported.
+On Linux and Windows, both Oracle VM VirtualBox (version 4.1.18 or higher) and Docker (version 18.09.3 or higher) are supported by the SDK Build Engine.
+On macOS, only VirtualBox is supported.

+  - Oracle VM VirtualBox\
+    ➕ Fully fledged solution\
+    ➖ Less optimal build performance
+  - Docker\
+    ➕ Optimal build performance\
+    ➖ Not as matured as the other option\
+    ➖ Compatibility issues with Sailfish OS emulators (Windows only)

+For Sailfish OS Emulator, Oracle VM VirtualBox is needed regardless of the host platform.

 On Linux, you should install the virtualization platform packages supplied by your distribution.
-On other operating systems, we recommend using installation packages from <http://www.virtualbox.org> or <https://hub.docker.com/search/?q=&type=edition>
+On other operating systems, we recommend using installation packages from <http://www.virtualbox.org> or <https://hub.docker.com/search/?q=&type=edition>.

-For emulator you need Oracle VirtualBox regardless of your choice of virtualization for the build engine.

 ### Git